rosenmarkov35/Discord-StandUP-Bot/README.md

 **StandUP** is a powerful Discord bot designed to streamline team check-ins and ticket management within your server.
 With scheduled standups, role-based access, and a flexible ticketing system, it helps teams stay organized and accountable.

+The bot also features multiple tiers which deliver different features such as grouping users and/or teams to separate the standup check-ins schedules at different times with different configurations and more.
+Other features include further customization of the UI, broader and larger limits for most of the core features.

+All production versions/tiers of the project are obfuscated and compiled to prevent sharing or piracy in any way and as a further safety measure an API is used to check unique licenses provided to each instance of the app or its owner ( the client ).
+The license management can be automated or manual and the keys also have expiry dates and reflect the bot tier.

 ---

 ## 📦 Features